Scalable Power System Line Upgrade Planning With Policy Constraints: A "Branch and Benders" Approach: Introduction

 \subsection{Contents}

 Section~\ref{sec:modeling} outlines the model used in this work.
 Section~\ref{sec:probbigM} presents the problem formulation and its reformulation into a mixed-integer quadratic problem with policy constraints.
 Section~\ref{sec:algorithm} then presents the main algorithm.
-A numerical example is discussed in Section~\ref{sec:numexp}.
+Numerical experiments are presented and discussed in Section~\ref{sec:numexp}.